Lulzx/shoten/README.md

 ## License

-For now, this project is proprietary, non-free or closed source application.
+This project is available in Public Domain, you're free to use it without any restrictions.